pvass24/aws-modernization-with-neon/content/5_ModuleFour/_index.md

 1. **GitHub Repository**
    - Contains your workflows and scripts for Neon Twin synchronization.
 2. **CloudFormation Stack**
-   - Deployed resources for OIDC authentication between GitHub and AWS.
+   - Deployed resources for OIDC authentication between GitHub and AWS, the VS Code Server & the RDS Database Instance.
 3. **Neon Database Instance**
    - Created for your development environment.
 4. **RDS Snapshot/Dump File**